hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 ### Knowing what to test

-Think of an object-oriented application as a series fo messages passing between a set of black boxes.
+Think of an object-oriented application as a series of messages passing between a set of black boxes.

 Dealing with objects as if they are only and exactly the messages to which they respond lets you design a changeable application, and it is your understanding of the importance of this perspective